CyDoor/Pc-Hackleme---Windows-7-8-10/README.md

 - It is flexible.
 If you want to use it with Metasploit it has a meterpreter module for executeing meterpreter shellcodes on remote machine.

+- Platform independent !
+ARCANUS works both on windows and linux.

 # HOW TO USE